TheLogicMaster/ESP-Smart-Display/README.md

 ideal, either.
 It's a very cool looking animation, though.

 ### Firmware Embedded Images
-Addition images can easily be added to the firmware by including the source header for either images stored as a uint8_t, uint16_t, or char(Gimp) array.
+Additional images can easily be added to the firmware by including the source header for either images stored as a uint8_t, uint16_t, or char(Gimp) array.
 To make the display aware of the images, simply add a new entry to the *progmemImages* map with the correct type, dimensions, and a name.
 565 color and Gimp header files are supported.
 Both of which can be exported from the dashboard.
 The 565 format uses half the space that the Gimp format uses, so it is preferable.
 Unwanted